Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Some properties of the profiles of stationary solutions and travelling waves

-The following observation was to our knowledge first made by Muratov (proposition 3.3 of \cite{Muratov_globVarStructPropagation_2004}).
-For sake of completeness, a proof is given below. \begin{lemma}[weighted energy of a travelling front vanishes] For every minimum point $m$ of $V$, every positive quantity $c$, and every function $\phi$ in the set $\Phi_c(m)$ of profiles of fronts travelling at speed $c$ and ``invading'' the stable equilibrium $m$, the weighted energy
+The following observation was, to the knowledge of the author, first made by Muratov (\cite[Proposition 3.3]{Muratov_globVarStructPropagation_2004}).
+For sake of completeness, a proof is given below. \begin{lemma}[the energy of a bounded travelling wave invading a stable equilibrium vanishes] For every point $m$ of $\mmm$, every positive quantity $c$, and every function $\phi$ in the set $\Phi_c(m)$ of bounded profiles of waves travelling at the speed $c$ and ``invading'' the stable equilibrium $m$, the weighted energy

-is a convergent integral and its value is $0$. \end{lemma} \begin{proof} Let us take a point $m$ in the set $\mmm$ of minimum points of $V$, a positive quantity $c$, and a function $\phi$ in the set $\Phi_c(m)$ of profiles of fronts travelling at speed $c$ and ``invading'' the stable equilibrium $m$, and let us consider the function
+is a convergent integral and its value is $0$. \end{lemma} \begin{proof} Let us take a point $m$ in $\mmm$, a positive quantity $c$, and a function $\phi$ in the set $\Phi_c(m)$ of bounded profiles of waves travelling at the speed $c$ and ``invading'' the stable equilibrium $m$, and let us consider the function